GeoJSON Ingestion

 Execution Plan Analysis & Diagnostics

-Run EXPLAIN (ANALYZE, FORMAT JSON) against the ingestion query to validate operator behavior.
-The following diagnostic boundaries apply to production workloads:
+Run EXPLAIN ANALYZE against the ingestion query to validate operator behavior:

 Key Operator Thresholds: